 The AFGL Tour, the U.S. FootGolf Tour, the State Games of America and the FIFG Region ONE Tour are played under the rules and guidelines of the FIFG.

 All #FootGolf competitions in the United States will follow the FIFG Rulebook.
 Local and/or Tournament Rules may apply.

-Strictly enforced in the AFGL Tour and Region ONE Tour.
+Strictly enforced in the AFGL Tour and North American Tour.

 Failing to follow the Dress Code may result in disqualification.